 • Joint tenants are registered on the same deed at the same time - it’s one transaction where they act as one party, which is why the property immediately goes to the other owner if one of them dies.
 On the other hand, not all co-owners need to enter into a tenancy in common at the same time.
 You can obtain interest in a property years after the other co-owners originally set up the tenancy in common

-• They both need a joint mortgage to secure a jointly owned property – although tenants in common do technically qualify for separate mortgages, most lenders won't offer this option
+• Both joint tenants and tenants in common need a joint mortgage to secure a jointly owned property – although tenants in common could technically qualify for separate mortgages, most lenders won't offer this option

 • All co-owners of a property must agree to sell that property - if not all co-owners agree, one owner can file a partition action to try and force the sale of the property